 New fly anglers are easy marks for every widget and gadget any expert claims will be the difference between catching enough fish to make their arms sore or being skunked.
 It’s easy to see who has fallen victim to the siren song – their fly fishing vests are so overloaded they look like a Sherpa hauling gear for an expedition.
 As always in these articles, let’s get back to basics.

-The fly vest is not a surrogate for a backpack and is only marginally useful as a daypack since anything in the large, unconstrained rear zipper pocket will snag uncomfortably down at waist level.
-Remember, the vest is on 100% of the time with the load providing a potentially painful reminder every step.
+The fly fishing vest is not a surrogate for a backpack.
+It is only marginally useful as a daypack since anything in the large, unconstrained rear zipper pocket will snag uncomfortably down at waist level.
+Remember, the vest is on 100% of the time, with the load providing a potentially painful reminder every step.
 An overloaded vest might even be fatal if it upsets balance while wading in a strong current.
-So, the first lesson is to separate the gear into two piles – things needed to fish and gear for comfort or emergency.
-Only put the fishing related items onto and into the vest.
+So, the first lesson is to separate the gear into two piles: things needed for fishing and gear for comfort or emergency.
+Only put the fishing-related items onto and into the vest.
 Carry a small daypack for everything else.
 If it is heavy, take off the daypack and leave it on the bank in a well-marked spot; fish and return.

 Size: The first rule of buying a vest is always to try it on.
 It must fit comfortably over clothing considering all fishing seasons.
 Next, decide on length.
 A traditional vest extends from shoulder to belt.
 There are short models where the bottom row of pockets is high, above the belly button, to keep the contents dry when wading.
 Frankly, those who routinely wade in water a few inches above the belly button accept a risk of being swept away as the body’s natural buoyancy reduces boot grip on the bottom.
 Stick with the traditional length and avoid deep water.
 If you do wade deep or kayak fish, will a PFD fit comfortably over the top of the vest?
 Will anything on the vest interfere with the RexFly system used for easier kayak fly fishing?